jogleasonjr/dainty-vs/readme.md

 ## Features

 - Precise and pleasant colors are generated within the CIELAB color space
+- Supports presets of configurations – i.e. other themes
 - Punctuation marks are slightly dimmed
 - The left side of the editor is less busy than in the default themes
 - Contrast for environment background can be added